metrorailings/OwlBlog/content/posts/week-8-quick-insights.md

 Joey Bosa making key plays in the first quarter alone.

-Chargers defense on long third downs is a truly a spectacle in failure.
+Chargers defense on long third downs is just abysmal.

 Chicago's offensive line is showing some serious symptoms of incompetency.